 Pixel 8a · f/2.2 · 1/100s · 2.74mm · ISO293

 When using the selfie camera, blur can be added to photos after you’ve taken the photo.
-This does a reasonable job, at first glance, but if you look at the photo in detail you can see where there are errors around the hair, and some oddities in other areas of the image.
+This does a reasonable job at first glance, but if you look at the photo in detail, you can see where there are errors around the hair and some oddities in other areas of the image.

-Video recording
+Video Recording

-Using the video mode you can use zoom up to 5x, even when recording 4K video.
+Using the video mode, you can use zoom up to 5x, even when recording 4K video.
 You’re able to record 4K video from all cameras, including the ultra-wide, wide and the selfie camera.
-Colour, dynamic range, and levels of detail are all very good, although wind noise is an issue in this video.
+Colour, dynamic range and levels of detail are all very good, although wind noise is an issue in this video.

-Value for money
+Value for Money

-The previous model, the Google Pixel 7A can be found for around £300, and the current Samsung Galaxy A55 can be found for under £300 (on offer, reduced from £439).
+The previous Google Pixel 7A model can be found for around £300, and the current Samsung Galaxy A55 can be found for under £300 (on offer, reduced from £439).
 This all makes the £499/$549 for the Pixel 8A seem somewhat expensive in comparison.
 It’s also worth having a look at the Motorola Edge 50 Pro, which has a triple camera setup on the back, including a telephoto camera for around £550.

 Should you buy the Google Pixel 7A (left), or the Google Pixel 8A (right).
 Photo JW